PhoenixTestOps/DevOpsVisuals/.gitlab/issue_templates/onboarding.md

 1. [ ] People Ops (Admin): Add new team member to the info sheets of the next Summit if applies.
 1. [ ] New team member: Check if there is a coming [Summit](https://gitlab.com/summits/) and save the date!
 1. [ ] People Ops (Admin): [Create a profile](https://about.gitlab.com/handbook/general-onboarding/onboarding-processes/#add-egencia) on [Egencia](https://www.egencia.com/auth/v1/login) for new team member.
-1. [ ] New team member: schedule 10 calls of 30 mins with 10 different colleagues to get to know your team.
+1. [ ] New team member: Schedule 10 calls of 30 mins with 10 different colleagues to get to know your team.
 You can also schedule more calls, or ask for help on the #questions channel in slack.
    1. [ ] call with ___
    1. [ ] call with ___
    1. [ ] call with ___